eupnea-project/eupnea-project.github.io/docs/extra/faq.md

 * Gnome
     * Pros: Simple and Clean.
 Has a Mac OS Styled layout.

-    * Cons: Not that customizable and has fewer features without extensions/external software.
+    * Cons: Not that customizable, fewer features without extensions/external software.
 * KDE
     * Pros: Simple, but heavily powerful.
 Has Windows Styled Layout.

     * Cons: The UI may be confusing to newcomers, some things require external software.
+Uses less system resources than Gnome.
+* Xfce
+    * Pros: Simple and more lightweight than the above (Usefull on weaker hardware.)

+    * Cons: Todo
 </FAQEntry>

 <FAQEntry question="Why is sharing Depthboot images illegal?">